B'nai Israel Synagogue (Council Bluffs, Iowa): 19th century: Foundation of an Orthodox community

 The first Jewish community in Council Bluffs was an Orthodox congregation in 1881 named Bikur Cholim.
-It had 25 charter members and had neither a rabbi nor a building.
+It had 25 charter members, without a rabbi or a building.
 They held services in rented facilities.

 1900–1949: Two synagogue buildings

 Chevra B’nai Yisroel Congregation was organized in 1903 with 14 adult male members.
 They acquired the present property and built a frame synagogue the following year.